-- Beach of Antibes: Private and public beaches line its sunny shores known for their pristine nature and sandy shores.
+- Beaches of Antibes: Private and public beaches line its sunny shores known for their pristine nature and sandy shores.
 Groves of pine trees also grow in the region.

-- Beach of Cannes: Cannes boasts its white sandy beach that rivals others’ pebbled shore.
+- Beaches of Cannes: Cannes boasts its white sandy beach that rivals others’ pebbled shore.

 Some Unmissable Events

 - Jazz à Juan Festival: This reputed event happens in Antibes every July.
 It draws great performers and emerging geniuses.